SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 "Position/length only specified as numeric literals as above, then the "addition AT can be omitted
 WRITE AT /3(12) 'lorem ipsum'.
-"You may also see length specifications with * or **.
-In that case, the "output length depends on the data type of the data object.
-There are "special rules.
-See the ABAP Keyword Documentation for the details.
+"Length specifications with * or **.
+In that case, the output length "depends on the data type of the data object.
+There are special rules.
+"See the ABAP Keyword Documentation for the details.
 DATA dc34 TYPE decfloat34 VALUE '   1.2345    '.
 WRITE /(*) dc34.
 WRITE /1(**) dc34.